Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ###PREREQUISITES
 As a prerequisite you should understand the following:
 + Knowledge of BASH a Plus however not required
-+ Knowledge of command line text editors (i will use nano in this guide however you are more then welcome to use vi or even vI'm) Debian users that are used to "pico" should probably use nano as its praticly the same
++ Knowledge of command line text editors (i will use nano in this guide however you are more then welcome to use vi or even vim) Debian users that are used to "pico" should probably use nano as its praticly the same
 + Users should also be fairly familiar with the Yellowdog Updater, Modified (yum package manager)
-+ Since some of the repositories in ClearOS are disabled or are specifically for ClearOS users should also be familiar with wget for other required packages
 + Users should be knowledgeable with git and BASIC functionality we will need this for cloning repos
 + usage of Putty and WinSCP is a bonus however if your doing this on the box its self you may not need these tools